mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 d66 d66 EventsEvents 11 Disaster!
 Roll on the Mishaps table but you are not ejected from this career.
 12 A negotiation turns hostile and the other company’s agents resort to force to solve the problem.
 Roll any Gun Combat or Melee skill 8+.
 Fail and roll on the Injury table.
 Succeed and gain +2 DM on your next Advancement roll.
-13 An alien government wants to subsidise your employer.
+13 An alien government wants to subsidize your employer.
 Gain Language (any) 1 or Trade (any) 1.
 14 You protect a fellow corporate agent from an enemy, earning him as an Ally.
 15 The corporation is sending your department to a primitive world to set up a new branch there, dealing with the locals if needs be.
 Gain Melee (any) 1, Persuade 1 or Survival 1.
 16 Life Event.
 Roll on the Life Events table.